 Floris No. 89 was launched in 1951 and was a personal favorite of James Bond-author Ian Fleming.
 Floris is mentioned by Fleming in the Bond-novels Moonraker, Diamonds are Forever and Dr. No. The fragrance No. 89 took its name from the number of the Floris shop on Jermyn Street.

 No. 89 is a woody aromatic fragrance for men, with top notes of bergamot, orange, lavender, neroli, nutmeg and petitgrain.
 Base notes are virginia cedar, oak moss, sandalwood, vetiver and musk.
-A classic scent that reminds me of London more than any of the other perfumes on the market.
+A classic scent that reminds us of London more than any of the other perfumes on the market.

 Guerlain is well known for its wide array of timeless, classic perfumes, above all for women.
 Iconic actors like Roger Moore and Sean Connery used its unisex fragrance Jicky.
 It wasn’t until 1959 the iconic perfume house launched it’s first fragrance exclusively for men.
 A woody green aroma, together with smoky sweetness of tobacco makes it irresistible for both men and women.